-The New Masters Academy lets you stream all of their art tutorials and gives you access to the reference photos each artist is using in their videos, so you can draw, paint, or sculpt while following along.
+The New Masters Academy lets you stream all of their art tutorials and access each artist's reference photos in their videos so that you can draw, paint, or sculpt while following along.
 The price points vary but start at $39/month.
-You can pay extra to get one-on-one assistance, but the videos themselves are pretty thorough.
+You can pay extra for one-on-one assistance, but the videos are thorough.

 You can start a 14-day free trial with NMA to see what they offer.
-I did the math, and if you streamed their tutorial videos 24 hours a day, 7 days a week, you wouldn’t be able to watch all of their growing content videos without being glued to the screen for at least 2 months straight.
-So yeah, tons of content meant for both traditional artists and digital artists.
+I did the math, and if you streamed their tutorial videos 24 hours a day, seven days a week, you wouldn’t be able to watch all of their growing content videos without being glued to the screen for at least two months straight.
+NMA offers tons of content meant for both traditional artists and digital artists.

 Stocking Stuffers for Artists

-The best things for stockings are items that artists use all the time but wouldn’t be as fun if given as an actual gift.
-Think glitter, glue sticks, a pencil sharpener, scissors, and other small items that your artist might need.
+The best things for stockings are items that artists use all the time but would be less fun if given as a primary gift.
+Think glitter, glue sticks, a pencil sharpener, scissors, and other small items your artist might need.

 The Best Gift For Artists is Support

 All these tools and art materials are perfect gifts for the aspiring artist on your list.
 Sometimes, you need someone who believes in your abilities and is willing to invest in your future success.